 A good start is the International Air Transport Association (IATA) website.
 It provides current updates on a country’s immigration policies.
 Even better, the Covid-19 Travel Regulations Map is one of the most useful tools you can find.

 The tickets include 12 kg of hand luggage.
-You’ll usually fly to KLM and then continue to Tokyo on a Boeing 777.
+You’ll usually fly to Amsterdam and then continue to Tokyo on a Boeing 777.
 On some dates, you could also fly with Air France via Paris (with a Boeing 777, too).
 Both airlines use a 3-4-3 seating arrangement on their Triple Sevens.

 We expect further shakeups in the airline industry over the following months.
 Some services might be cancelled, aircraft changed or downgraded.
 The schedule we describe may very well change.